 Following the Merger, each of our NEOs other than our Executive Chairman entered into an executive severance agreement, which is "double trigger" meaning that severance benefits, including accelerated equity award vesting, are only payable if, in addition to a future qualifying change-in-control event, the executive is terminated by the Company without cause, or the executive terminates employment for good reason when his or her responsibilities are materially changed, his or her salary and/or benefits are materially reduced, and/or his or her location of employment is significantly changed.
-In such circumstances, executive officers are entitled to receive two to three times the greater of their annual base salary on the date of the agreement or on the date of termination; two to three times the greater of their average cash bonus payable in the three years prior to termination or their target annual cash bonus for the year of termination; a prorated payment equal to the amount of their annual target cash incentive bonus for the year the executive is terminated; accrued but unpaid base salary and unused paid time off pay; an amount equal to the premiums payable for health care, dental, vision, prescription drug, life, accidental death and dismemberment insurance, and disability insurance coverage for twenty-four to thirty-six months; and outplacement services.
+In such circumstances, executive officers are entitled to receive two to three times the greater of their annual base salary on the date of the agreement or on the date of termination; two to three times the greater of their annual target cash incentive bonus for the year of terminated; accrued but unpaid base salary and unused paid time off pay; an amount equal to the premiums payable for health care, dental, vision, prescription drug, life, accidental death and dismemberment insurance, and disability insurance coverage for twenty-four to thirty-six months; and outplacement services.